 The ARP 2600, if I’m not mistaken, is one of the first synths Arturia has emulated, and boy, they’ve done a fantastic job!
-The 2600 is one of the most sought after vintage synths, and if you are lucky enough to find one in good shape, chances are you’ll need to sell your kidney to buy it!
-They go on ebay for around 10K USD, the reason, is pretty simple: is one of the finest analog synths ever made, and in the 70s it was the only serious competitor to Moog modular systems.
-For a fraction of the price you can have this great emulation from Arturia.
-So, lets check it out!
+2600 is one of the most sought-after vintage synths, and if you are lucky enough to find one in good shape, chances are you’ll need to sell your kidney to buy it!
+They go on eBay for around 10K USD, the reason is pretty simple: is one of the finest analog synths ever made, and in the 70s it was the only serious competitor to Moog modular systems.
+For a fraction of the price, you can have this great emulation from Arturia.
+So, let’s check it out!

-Below all this modules we have some utility modules like the noise generator, which can generate white or pink noise, or a mix of both, four voltage processors with inv. out, and the sample and hold module, which can be set to internal or external clock (MIDI sync).
+Below all these modules we have some utility modules like the noise generator, which can generate white or pink noise, or a mix of both, four voltage processors with inv. out, and the sample and hold module, which can be set to an internal or external clock (MIDI sync).

 Finally, the last module section is for the keyboard itself.
-It’s a four octave keyboard with various CV out options: regular CV out, CV x4 out, pitch bend wheel out, mod wheel out, velocity out, aftertouch out, and footswitch out.
-There’s a portamento slider and is internally wired to footswitch, but, there’s a patch point for this too.
+It’s a four-octave keyboard with various CV out options: regular CV out, CV x4 out, pitch bend wheel out, mod wheel out, velocity out, aftertouch out, and footswitch out.
+There’s a portamento slider and is internally wired to the footswitch, but, there’s a patch point for this too.

-Of course it has 3 different skins, being skin 1 the representation of the classic 2600 from 1971, skin 2 represents the more common grey face 2600C and 2600P from mid 70s, and skin 3, represents the late 70s 2601 with the orange/black face (which were the last ones ever made).
+Of course, it has 3 different skins, being skin 1 the representation of the classic 2600 from 1971, skin 2 represents the more common grey face 2600C and 2600P from the mid-70s, and skin 3, which represents the late 70s 2601 with the orange/black face (which were the last ones ever made).

 Of course, MIDI implementation is awesome and everything can be set to MIDI learn (you’re gonna need lots of knobs on your controller…).

-Well, this is a no brainer.
-For a tiny fraction of the original’s price, you can have a very faithful recreation which sounds great, has lots of extras and it’s MIDI driven.
+Well, this is a no-brainer.
+For a tiny fraction of the original’s price, you can have a very faithful recreation that sounds great, has lots of extras and it’s MIDI driven.